Skip to content

 What triggered the SBA 8a suspension 2026 actions?

-The SBA issued a program-wide data call on December 5, 2025, requiring all 4,300 8(a) participants to submit three years of financial records.
-Firms that missed the January 19, 2026 deadline were suspended on January 28.
-The SBA stated the review targets fraud, waste, and pass-through contracting arrangements.
+The SBA issued a program-wide data call on December 5, 2025, requiring all 4,300 8(a) participants to submit three fiscal years of financial records by January 5, 2026, later extended to January 19.
+SBA suspended 1,091 firms on January 28 for not complying, roughly 25% of the program.
+SBA stated the review targets fraud, waste, and pass-through contracting arrangements.

 Do suspended firms keep their existing 8(a) contracts?